FraunhoferIVI/helyos_agent_slim_simulator/README.md

 | ENABLE_SSL | True or False (default: False)  |

-For `ENABLE_SSL`=True, you must copy the server CA ceriticate to the location app/ca_certificate.pem.
+For `ENABLE_SSL`=True, you must copy the server host CA certificate to the location app/ca_certificate.pem.
 Check in `./example`.

 Optional environmnet variable for the `stanley` path tracker: